If you have a debt in collections, you may begin to hear from a company called Asset Recovery Solutions.

-Even though paying Asset Recovery Solutions may seem like the easiest solution, this can actually make your credit worse.
+Even though paying them may seem like the easiest solution, this can actually make your credit worse.

 This is because they have opened a collection account on your credit report, and it can damage your credit score for as long as seven years.

-In order to stop Asset Recovery Solutions from damaging your credit history, you need to remove their collection account from your credit report.
+In order to stop them from damaging your credit history, you need to remove their collection account from your credit report.

 This isn’t easy, but it can be done if you follow the steps below.